DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

 `echo $SHELL`

-*Figure 2.2: On the DIWA DataLab, our shell is *bash*
+*Figure 2.2: On the DIWA DataLab, our shell is *Bash*

 #### Check available storage"